Riddler in other media: Batman: Arkham

-Edward Nashton / Enigma / The Riddler appears in all four primary installments of the Batman: Arkham video game series, voiced by Wally Wingert.
+Edward Nashton / Enigma / Riddler appears in the Batman: Arkham video game series, voiced by Wally Wingert.
 This version had an abusive father who accused him of cheating in a riddle solving contest before beating him.
 This resulted in Nashton becoming obsessed with riddles and proving his intellectual superiority.
-He would later go on to become a police consultant and the apparent head of the GCPD's Cybercrime unit, during which he operated as Enigma before eventually becoming the Riddler.
+He would later go on to become a police consultant and the apparent head of the Gotham City Police Department (GCPD)'s Cybercrime unit, during which he operated as Enigma before eventually becoming the Riddler.